jooray/signal-monitoring/README.md

 ## Setup

-First, if you want to use signal-cli, install and configure [signal-cli](https://github.com/AsamK/signal-cli) (or uncomment the right part in notify function for different kind of notification - matrix-commander or LXMF-notify, see below).
+First, if you want to use signal-cli, install and configure [signal-cli](https://github.com/AsamK/signal-cli) (or uncomment the right part in notify function for different kind of notification - matrix-commander, LXMF-notify, or simplex-chat - see below).

 Then modify script and configure your sending number, recipient number and optionally path to java.
 I add PATH to signal-cli and java commands as well.